Brussels Protestant Church: History

 When pastor D'Aubigné left in the wake of the Belgian Revolution and independence of 1830, Jonathan de Visme (minister at Dour, Mons and Paturages), served as interim moderator and eventually Chrétien-Henri Vent was appointed as successor, serving until his death 1844.
 His preaching was said to be "rationalistic" and "cool and academic", at a time when many longed for "evangelical, saving, pious" preaching.
 During his ministry, in 1834, a group left the church to form what would become the Temple de l'Observatoire.
-In 1830, the Belgian State officially recognised the church as L'Église Protestante de Bruxelles (Brussels Protestant Church), a name it bears to the present day.
-Its services were attended by King Leopold I, also a Protestant.
+In 1830, the Belgian State officially recognised the church as L'Église Protestante de Bruxelles (Brussels Protestant Church), the name it bears to the present day.
+Its services were attended by King Leopold I, who was a Protestant.

 In 1844, Ernest-Henri Vent, son of Chrétien-Henri, was appointed minister of the French-speaking congregation (serving until 1867), while Friedrich Wilhelm Becker was entrusted with ministry to the German-speakers (serving until 1869).
 During this time the Franco-German church engaged in much social work, founding a Diakonie, an orphanage and offering advice to the general public.